akwick/starter-hugo-academic/content/authors/anna/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-I am a doctoral research in the Software Technology Group supervised by Prof. Mezini.
+I am a doctoral researcher in the Software Technology Group supervised by Prof. Mezini.
 Currently, I focus on security problems caused by API-misuses, e.g., for cryptographic APIs.
 A well-known problem of cryptography in software is that cryptographic APIs are used in an insecure way.
 An example is that developers use ECB as a block mode for encryption which is known to be insecure.